mdn/content/files/en-us/web/http/csp/index.md

 - We have a separate hash for every script in the document.
 - For the external script "main.js", we also include the `integrity` attribute, and give it the same value.
 - Unlike the example using nonces, both the CSP and the content can be static, because the hashes stay the same.
+This makes hash-based policies more suitable for static pages or websites that rely on client-side rendering.

 #### Scheme-based policies